WORKPLACE LIGHTING REGULATIONS

 There are chapters that cover the main design elements for each application, providing its own guide for the lighting of offices - Lighting Guide 7 (LG7).

-The purpose of this guide is not only to ensure adequate levels of lighting but to also provide a stimulating environment for office workers.
+The purpose of this guide is not only to ensure adequate office lighting levels but to also provide a stimulating environment for office workers.
 LG7 recognises that there are different lighting environments, requiring various approaches (e.g. open plan, cellular and deep plan) and the emergence of new technologies, such as tablets, smartphones and touchscreen computers.

 Cylindrical illumination (distribution of light within various areas of the workspace) is also covered.
 It is recommended that the task area (e.g. desk area worked in) should be between 300 to 500 lux and 1200 to 1600 mm above floor level should be lit to 150 lux.